-An international high-level Commission will lead a global, inclusive, bottom-up and top-down process to develop principles for the processes around achieving lasting peace.
-The approach will anchor the initiative in both realpolitik and real society and contribute to bridging the gap between peace processes and local needs and aspirations.
-It will leverage cutting edge research, participatory consultations and public engagement to fundamentally re-think and re-shape peace processes worldwide.
+An international high-level Commission is leading a global, inclusive, bottom-up and top-down process to develop principles for the processes around achieving lasting peace.
+The approach anchors the initiative in both realpolitik and real society and contributes to bridging the gap between peace processes and local needs and aspirations.
+It leverages cutting edge research, participatory consultations and public engagement to fundamentally re-think and re-shape peace processes worldwide.

 The key objectives of the Principles for Peace initiative are:

 - Collaboratively develop and establish a much-needed new set of principles, informal norms and guidance for how to structure, sequence and build more inclusive peace processes.